ktopcuoglu/gitlab-dbt-analytics/extract/pmg/README.md

-> **Note:** For more details on how to make standardization in Python coding, refer to [GitLab Python Guide](https://about.gitlab.com/handbook/business-technology/data-team/platform/python-guide/).
+> **Note:** For more details on our Python coding standards, please refer to [GitLab Python Guide](https://about.gitlab.com/handbook/business-technology/data-team/platform/python-guide/).